Will I have slippery decking in the winter?

-We would recommend that you frequently brush your decking with a good quality, stiff brush to remove dead leaves, dirt and moss.
-You should also give decking a thorough clean at least annually, using a specialist decking cleaning product and either a scrubbing brush or pressure washer.
-This is usually undertaken during the spring or autumn.
+We would recommend that you frequently brush your deck with a stiff brush to remove dead leaves, dirt and moss.
+Give decking a thorough clean at least once a year either with a mild soap solution or a specialist decking cleaning product and a scrubbing brush or pressure washer – usually done during spring or autumn.
+Or you could enlist the services of a TDCA member to clean it for you.

-A further precaution to slippery decking is to choose an anti-slip decking product when you first construct your timber deck.
-There are many designs on the market, the most common seeing the timber deck enhanced with a grit and resin formulation that sits in some of the grooves in the board, offering a reassuring grip.
+If you deck is in permanent shade, under heavy foliage or trees, or is in a commercial setting with large footfall then choose an anti-slip decking product when you first plan your project.
+There are many designs on the market, the most common being strips of aggregate and resin which are embedded into the board.
 The enhancement is subtle and does not detract from the natural charm of the timber.